Donor Profile

 How much ODA does Germany contribute?

 Germany is the fourth-largest donor in proportion to the size of its economy.
-It spent 0.85% of its GNI on ODA in 2022, or 0.74% excluding in-donor refugee costs.
-Germany is one of the few European countries that does not offset the costs associated with hosting refugees with cutbacks in funding for global development.
+It spent 0.79% of its GNI on ODA in 2023.
+Germany is one of the few European countries that does not offset in-donor refugee costs with cutbacks in funding for global development.

 How is German ODA changing?

-2023 was the fourth year that Germany has reached the 0.7% ODA/GNI target.
-It had done so too in 2016, but fell short between 2017-2019.
-The rise and the meeting of the ODA/GNI target coincides with considerable financial commitments by the Germany government during the pandemic and the following surge in-donor refugee costs related to the reception of refugees from Ukraine.
+2023 was the fourth year that Germany reached the 0.7% ODA/GNI target.
+It had done so for the first time in 2016, but fell short between 2017-2019.
+The rise in ODA and the meeting of the ODA/GNI target coincides with considerable financial commitments by the Germany government during the pandemic and the following surge in-donor refugee costs related to the reception of refugees from Ukraine.

 After Germany’s ODA level reached record-high levels in 2020 to 2022, driven by Germany’s response to the COVID-19 pandemic, ODA decreased to US$33.6 billion in 2023 and is projected to decrease further to US$28.3 billion in 2024, in line with a decreasing budget for the BMZ.
 Following an increased share in in-donor refugee costs in 2023 connected to the large influx of refugees from Ukraine, it is likely that in-donor refugee costs will remain significant in 2024.